Ocassionally Secure: A Comparative Analysis of Code Generation Assistants: Background and Related Work

 \subsection{Code Generation by Language Models}

-LLMs are being trained on massive open-source code bases, and developers are turning to these models to generate code and to help resolve coding problems.
-However, there is some concerns regarding the security of this open-source training data written by developers.

-Codex, introduced by Chen et al. \cite{chen2021evaluating}, is a GPT language model fine-tuned on publicly available code from GitHub, showcasing significant Python code-writing capabilities.
-Its evaluation on HumanEval, a set designed to measure functional correctness in synthesizing programs from docstrings, demonstrates Codex's ability to solve complex problems, surpassing the capabilities of GPT-3 and GPT-J. The emphasis on repeated sampling from the model proves to be a highly effective strategy for generating working solutions to challenging prompts, solving a remarkable 70.2\% of problems with 100 samples per problem .
+One of the early breakthroughs in code generation was Codex, introduced by Chen et al. \cite{chen2021evaluating}, a GPT-based model fine-tuned on publicly available GitHub code.
+Codex showcased notable proficiency in writing Python code and achieved impressive results on HumanEval, a benchmark for functional correctness in code synthesis from docstrings.
+The model demonstrated a high success rate by solving 70.2\% of prompts within 100 samples, with repeated sampling shown to improve the generation of correct solutions.

-CODEGEN, introduced by Nijkamp et al. \cite{nijkamp2023codegen}, takes a step further by addressing limited training resources and data accessibility.
-This family of large language models, up to 16.1B parameters, is trained on natural language and programming language data.
-CODEGEN competes favorably with the state-of-the-art in zero-shot Python code generation on HumanEval and introduces the Multi-Turn Programming Benchmark (MTPB), highlighting the advantages of the multi-step paradigm for program synthesis.

-PolyCoder, developed by Xu et al. \cite{xu2023systematic}, emerges as an important addition to the ecosystem, addressing gaps in available open-source models.
-With 2.7B parameters and trained on 249GB of code across 12 programming languages, PolyCoder outperforms existing models, including Codex, in the C programming language.
-The release of PolyCoder as an open-source model facilitates future research and applications in the domain of code generation by language models.
+Another noteworthy addition is PolyCoder by Xu et al. \cite{xu2022systematic}, a model designed to fill the gap in open-source alternatives.
+PolyCoder, a 2.7B-parameter model trained on 249GB of code across 12 programming languages, surpasses Codex in generating C language code.
+As an open-source model, PolyCoder enables broader research and practical applications, enhancing the accessibility of LLM-based code generation.

-In all of the aforementioned models, the authors focused on evaluating the accuracy of the code generated by these models.
-By using the "pass@k" metric, a model is considered efficient and reliable if it consistently produces correct and functional code solutions across multiple attempts or variations.

-Our research adds to the previously mentioned body of work by focusing on a holistic evaluation of the entire system, examining the intersection of security, various tasks, and different models.
+Most studies on these models focus primarily on accuracy, typically evaluated through the "pass@k" metric.
+Here, a model is considered effective if it reliably generates correct solutions across multiple sampled outputs.
+ChatGPT-3.5, for instance, outperforms Codex on this metric, suggesting its potential for improved code generation \cite{Li_SCOT_GPT}.
+Comparative analyses between the GPT and Gemini models reveal that Gemini Pro exceeds GPT-3.5's performance, while GPT-4 remains slightly ahead of Gemini in functionality.
+Collectively, these studies underscore the functional effectiveness of current LLMs in code generation.

+Our research extends this body of work by conducting a comprehensive evaluation that emphasizes security, a wider range of tasks, and diverse model comparisons.
+Additionally, our study examines the evolution of model outputs over time, tracking performance changes as LLMs are iteratively refined.
+This approach provides a holistic view of model effectiveness, considering functionality, security, complexity and consistency across model generations.